 The Yale School of Management: Everything You Need to Know

-The Yale School of Management, or Yale SOM, as it is known to its students, has a mission of “educating leaders for business and society.”
+The Yale School of Management—or Yale SOM, as it is known to its students—has a mission to “educate leaders for business and society.”
 The program focuses on preparing leaders who will have an impact in areas at the intersection of business and society, including sustainability, asset management, health care, education, financial stability, the role of women in business, and global leadership.

-Although the Yale School of Management was previously thought of primarily as a “finance school,” the largest proportion of graduates tend to enter positions with a consulting function.
-Of the Class of 2024, 54.2% did so, while 23.1% accepted finance function roles, 10.0% marketing/sales, and 5.0% general management (including sustainability).
+Although Yale SOM was previously thought of primarily as a finance school, the largest proportion of its graduates tend to enter positions with a consulting function.
+Of the Class of 2025, 48.4% did so, while 29.3% accepted finance function roles, 6.0% general management, and 9.8% marketing/sales.

 The Yale School of Management Insider’s Guide